WATERMELON ‘Bush Jubilee’ Seeds

 Botanical Name: Citrullus lanatus

-- A compact watermelon variety producing sweet, deep red flesh with a classic, sweet flavour.
+- A watermelon variety that has sweet, deep red flesh with a classic, sweet flavour.

-- Develops medium to large, round fruits with a light and dark green striped rind.
+- Develops medium to large, oblong fruits with a light and dark green striped rind (Up to 18 kg).

 - Bush-type growth habit makes it ideal for smaller gardens, raised beds, or limited spaces.